Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Approximate hours of homework given

-Regular review is always beneficial if its delivered in a fun and interactive way along side parents.
-We are a school that values children being children and know that free play and exploration, outside of school time, is equally important to brain development and overall growth.
+Homework is broadly set with the aim of developing our students' skills and so there is no suggested time allocation.
+We are a school that values our children and we know that free play and exploration, outside of school time, is equally important to brain development and overall growth.

 Percentage of students who pursue further education post-graduation

-We are a new primary school so do not have this data yet
+We are a new school so do not have this data yet.

 Dedicated staff/programs for students with special learning needs

-Yes we have on-site Occupational Therapy, Speech and Language Therapy and Behavioral Specialist Support.
-Our Teachers and Teaching Assistants engage in regular Professional Development to continue their understanding of how to support diverse needs
+Yes we have on-site Occupational Therapy, Speech and Language Therapy, Behavioural Specialist Support and a visiting Educational Psychologist.
+Our Teachers and Teaching Assistants engage in regular Professional Development to continue their understanding of how to support diverse needs.

 Learning support offered

-On-site Occupational Therapy, Speech and Language Therapy, Behavioral Specialist Support.
+On-site Occupational Therapy, Speech and Language Therapy, Behavioural Specialist Support and Educational Psychologist.
 Such supports are a combination of push-in support and pull-out support where students can access therapy spaces to support targets and goals.
 We have a Sensory Integration Space, overseen by our Occupational Therapist.
 We have visual supports around the school and encourage children to engage in mindfulness and social-emotional wellbeing within the standard curriculum.

 The school supports gifted, able and talented students